 There are several macros and add-ins available in the Internet that try to solve this shortage of Microsoft Excel.
 Many simple macro-based buttons allow only the whole cell to be formatted in superscript or subscript, which is basically useless!
 Other popular ones provide awful custom "edit dialog" with superscript and subscript buttons.
 However, that kind of approach has poor usability in daily use.

-(Although Office 365® subscribers finally got these ribbon buttons with Microsoft Excel version 1704, they still lack the corresponding keyboard shortcuts that have been available on other Microsoft Office® applications for decades.)
+(Although Office 365® subscribers finally got these ribbon buttons with Microsoft Excel version 1704, and others starting from Excel 2019, they still lack the corresponding keyboard shortcuts that have been available on other Microsoft Office® applications for decades.)

 If you are not on Office 365 subscription or miss the handy